grafana/metrictank/GOVERNANCE.md

 ### Supermajority vote

-Supermajority votes must be called explicitly on the Metrictank [development mailing list][devlist].
+Supermajority votes must be called explicitly on the Grafana Metrictank [development mailing list][devlist].
 It should reference any discussion leading up to this point.

 Votes may take the form of a single proposal, with the option to vote yes or no, or the form of multiple alternatives.